trufae/aiblog/src/think-tag.md

 **User Prompt:** "What would have happened if the Apollo 13 mission had failed?"

-**System Prompt:** <think>Consider the political, scientific, and technological consequences of an Apollo 13 failure before presenting a detailed answer.</think>
+**System Prompt:** &lt;think&gt;Consider the political, scientific, and technological consequences of an Apollo 13 failure before presenting a detailed answer.&lt;/think&gt;

 Model Output: